Why your facility can be inspected

 Immediate action

-If the EO believes there is an environmental impact or an immediate danger to human health or to the environment – but the nature of the problem is uncertain (e.g. buried hazardous wastes) the EO may require you to take action to identify the nature and extent of the problem.
+If the officer believes there is an environmental impact or an immediate danger to human health or to the environment – but the nature of the problem is uncertain (e.g. buried hazardous wastes) the officer may require you to take action to identify the nature and extent of the problem.

 In other non-compliance situations, you could receive a verbal or written request to correct the situation within a certain time period.
-This is known as an abatement program.
 Such requests are typically used for minor issues.

 Part 1 - Ticket